NBKRedSpy/CardSurvival-Localization/README.md

 # Version

 ## 1.2.0
-* Moved errors to output instead of stderr
+* Moved errors to output instead of stderr.
-* Added File Name and JSON path to errors
+* Added File Name and JSON path to errors.
-* Moved some code to a function
+* Moved some code to a function.
 * Escapes new lines as \n in the text.
-* Fixed packaging not using Release build
+* Fixed packaging not using Release build.

 ## 1.1.0
-* Added CSV encoding
+* Added CSV encoding.
-* Remove duplicates based on key/text
+* Remove duplicates based on key/text.
 * Warns if a key has multiple entries with different versions.

 ## 1.0.0